-- (a) Means of accountability; audits There should be some means of ensuring that agencies are complying with the provisions contained in the privacy policy. - (1) Should individuals be able to challenge an agency's compliance with the privacy policy? - (A) How could we avoid frivolous challenges? - (2) If so, how and where should such a challenge proceed? - (A) Do existing models for filing a complaint about police service meet these needs? - (3) Should compliance be left to state agency directors and managers instead? - (4) Would periodic audits by an independent agency suffice? - (A) What sorts of compliance issues should be audited? - (i) These audits should examine the data itself as well as the dissemination of the data. - (B) Can the CHRI audit model serve as a good starting point? - (b) Non-compliance penalties and remedies Accountability provisions are included in many statutes and regulations that govern the release of justice information in Illinois and across the nation. - (1) What are some of the current accountability mechanisms in place in Illinois and across the nation? - (A) Are civil lawsuit remedies available? - (i) Can attorney's fees be awarded? - (B) What about criminal penalties? - (C) Administrative penalties? - (i) LEADS penalties include loss of certification and use of the system. - (2) What, if any, penalties are currently imposed where an Illinois justice agency fails to comply with its information system policies?
+- (a) Means of accountability; audits There should be some means of ensuring that system administers, participating agencies, and individual users are complying with privacy policy provisions. - (1) Key to implementing accountability provisions is ensuring that the data warehouse maintain audit logs capable of monitoring users' queries. - (2) Should individuals be able to challenge an agency's compliance with the privacy policy? - (A) If so, how and where should such a challenge proceed? - (B) How might frivolous challenges be avoided? - (C) Do existing models for filing a complaint about police service meet these needs? - (D) Should ensuring compliance with the privacy policy be left to state agency directors and managers instead?

+- (3) Would periodic and systematic audits by an independent agency suffice? - (A) What sorts of compliance issues should be audited? - (i) These audits should examine the data itself as well as the dissemination of the data. - (B) Can the CHRI audit model serve as a good starting point? - (b) Non-compliance penalties and remedies Accountability provisions are included in many statutes and regulations that govern the release of justice information in Illinois and across the nation. - (1) What are some of the current accountability mechanisms in place in Illinois and across the nation? - (A) Are civil lawsuit remedies available? - (i) Can attorney's fees be awarded? - (B) What about criminal penalties? - (C) Administrative penalties? - (i) LEADS penalties include loss of certification and use of the system. - (2) What, if any, penalties are currently imposed where an Illinois justice agency fails to comply with its information system policies?